Simmons University logo

 MBA Program

-The world's first MBA program designed specifically for women, later expanding to be co-educational online.
+The world's first MBA program designed specifically for women, now offered online and co-educational

 Leadership